Academic Honor Code Policy

 The Jeanne Cleary Disclosure of Campus Security Policy and Campus Crime Statistics Act requires the annual disclosure of security information.
 The report, along with other security information can be found on the Friends University Web site at www.friends.edu/Security-info.

 To request a hard copy of this report, please contact the Friends University Security Office at 316-295-5911 or email@example.com.

 Children and pets are not allowed in the labs and classrooms at Friends University.
 In an emergency situation, an instructor may allow a child in the classroom (not a lab) if the child is of an age that is not disruptive.

-Communicable diseases, for the purpose of this policy include, but are not limited to mumps, measles, rubella, chicken pox, meningitis, tuberculosis, hepatitis, and sexually transmitted diseases.
-By statues of Kansas and Missouri State Departments of Health, this University is required to report to their local county health officials any occurrence of these reportable diseases.
+Communicable diseases, for the purpose of this policy, include but are not limited to mumps, measles, rubella, chickenpox, meningitis, tuberculosis, hepatitis, and sexually transmitted diseases.
+By statutes of Kansas and Missouri State Departments of Health, this University is required to report to their local county health officials any occurrence of these reportable diseases.
 The diagnosis of the condition, as with any other medical information, is confidential, and disclosure will take place only if deemed medically advisable and legally permissible.
 Any determination with respect to an individual will be made following consultation with the affected individual, the individual’s treating physician (if available), and such other persons as deemed necessary by the University.